react-ui-builder/wcd-starter/README.md

-# Starter project of the library for the React UI Builder platform
+# Library project for the React UI Builder platform

 This repository serves as a starting point for creating a library of components that can be processed in React UI Builder